-Workers’ compensation insurance was designed as a way for employees to seek compensation for on-the-job injuries without having to prove that their employer was responsible for the injury.
+Workers’ compensation insurance benefits were designed as a way for employees to seek compensation for on-the-job injuries without having to prove that their employer was responsible for the injury.
 While the program has been successful overall, there are those who take advantage of the system by committing fraud.
 If you have been accused of this serious crime, contact a top San Diego workers’ comp fraud attorney as soon as possible.

 Examples of Workers’ Compensation Fraud

 There are many ways people commit workers’ comp fraud, which can range from a simple, single person fraud to a multi-level operation that involves many people.
-The most frequent type of worker’s compensation occurs when a person pretends to be injured at work, usually with a type of injury that is hard to prove because it is based solely on a person’s word that they feel pain -such as a non-herniated back injury.
+The most frequent type of workers’ compensation fraud occurs when a person pretends to be injured at work, usually with a type of employee injury that is hard to prove because it is based solely on a person’s word that they feel pain -such as a non-herniated back injury.

 In the most elaborate cases, doctors and workers’s compensation attorneys may all be involved in the scheme, receiving part of the cut from the “injury victim” in exchange for helping him or her file false or exaggerated medical claims.

-It’s worth mentioning that employers are also commonly charged in San Diego with failure to maintain workers’ compensation for their employees.
+It’s worth mentioning that employers are also commonly charged in San Diego with failure to maintain workers’ compensation benefits for their employees.
 Business owners sometimes treat employees as independent contractors when these definitions are quite narrow.
 The civil and criminal fines for employer failure to have workers compensation are quite large and include heavy penalty assessments.

 These Cases Should Not be Taken Lightly

-It’s important to recognize that California takes workers’ compensation fraud very seriously as it costs employers up to $3 billion every year.
+It’s important to recognize that California takes workers’ compensation fraud very seriously as it costs employers in the state up to $3 billion every year.
 This is why the the California Department of Insurance as well as local district attorneys thoroughly investigate these crimes and urge the public to report anyone they suspect of committing this crime.
 In fact, around 1,400 cases involving 1,600 suspects may be processed in a single year and evidence may include photos and videos documenting a suspect performing activities incongruent with their stated injuries.